 - No-Confidence Motion Article 75 of the Constitution says that the council of ministers shall be collectively responsible to the Lok Sabha.
 It means that the ministry stays in the office so long as it enjoys the confidence of the majority of the members of the Lok Sabha.
 In other words, the Lok Sabha can remove the ministry from office by passing a no-confidence motion.
 The motion needs the support of 50 members to be admitted.

 - A bill is a proposal for legislation and it becomes an act or law when duly enacted.
 It could be classified as a private member bill or a public bill.
 A public bill is the one introduced by any minister and a private bill is the one which is otherwise.

 - Bills can be ordinary, money or financial and constitutional amendment bills.
-Money bills are the ones which are concerned with taxation, money matters which are specifically mentioned in article 110.
-Financial bill is also concerned with such matters though with slight differences and is mention in articles 117(1) and 117(3).
-Constitution amendment bills, which are concerned with the amendment of the provisions of the Constitution.
+Money bills are the ones which are concerned with taxation, and money matters which are specifically mentioned in article 110.
+Financial bill is also concerned with such matters though with slight differences and is mentioned in articles 117(1) and 117(3).
+Constitution amendment bills, are concerned with the amendment of the provisions of the Constitution.

 - The provision of joint sitting is applicable to ordinary bills or financial bills only and not to money bills or Constitutional amendment bills.
 In the case of a money bill, the Lok Sabha has overriding powers, while a Constitutional amendment bill must be passed by each House separately.

 - The term ‘budget’ has nowhere been used in the Constitution.
 It is the popular name for the ‘annual financial statement’ that has been dealt with in Article 112 of the Constitution.

 - The Railway Budget was separated from the General Budget in 1921 on the recommendations of the Acworth Committee.
 In the year 2017, the railway budget and the main financial budget were again merged and in 2017.